 Upload employee database

+This must be the first step to do before the scheduling program can work.

 If “employee.csv” is present in the same folder with the right format, a list of employee object will be created and stored in the variable list_of_employees.

 At the same time, a calendar in the form of dictionary – calendar_resource_dict will be created from 31 Dec 2022 to 31 Dec 2042, the calendar contains the available resource each day in the duration stated above in the below data structure.